yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 edit: 2018-11-23
 categories: Topology
 tags: de-Rham-Cohomology Topology Stokes'-Theorem
-keywords: cohomology exact
+keywords: cohomology exact dual
 description: Cohomology is viewed as a natural dual space of homology in this post.
 The bilinear map (i.e., the inner product) between these two spaces are just integration.
-At the end of this post, a few
+At the end of this post, cohomology group as an indicator of "holes" in space is discussed.
-status: Writing
 ---

 $$